Contracts

 Contracts require 3 basic elements to be binding:

-Community associations that make the decision to engage a management company (or that intend to make a management change) should read Great Expectations!: What to Expect from your Management Company.
+Community associations that retain a management company (or intend to make a management transition) should read Great Expectations!: What to Expect from your Management Company.
 Your association has a huge decision: include those expectations in your contract, or not.
+View our Management Toolkit.

 Indemnification, Liability, and More

-YOUR ASSOCIATION can safeguard against wayward indemnity clauses by adopting a standard contract amendment that establishes fair and balanced terms that are relevant for almost all agreements with third party vendors and especially for vendors who will perform on-site services.
+YOUR ASSOCIATION can safeguard against wayward indemnity clauses by adopting a standard contract addendum (see below) that establishes fair and balanced terms that are relevant for almost all agreements with third party vendors and especially for vendors who will perform on-site services.

 Certain state statutes, such as RCW 4.24.115, invalidate specific lopsided contractual provisions as a matter of public policy.